isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-ceiling/index.md

 NB: Graco 16Y385 is budget-friendly and simple to assemble.

+Pros:
-Pros: - Classic handheld design and impressive outlook - great forstaining or priming wooden decks, ceiling, oor trim, furniture, cabinets. - Fast painting and comes variable paint control knob - Its lightweight and more comfortable to set up - Comes with gravity canister and resilient motor - Simple to operate and more comfortable to clean - Comes with reversible nozzle - Has attractive pattern options
+- Classic handheld design and impressive outlook
+- great forstaining or priming wooden decks, ceiling, oor trim, furniture, cabinets.
+- Fast painting and comes variable paint control knob
+- Its lightweight and more comfortable to set up
+- Comes with gravity canister and resilient motor
+- Simple to operate and more comfortable to clean
+- Comes with reversible nozzle
+- Has attractive pattern options

+Cons:
-Cons: - May clog if the paint isnt well prepared - The canister could be larger - The cord should be longer
+- May clog if the paint isnt well prepared

-> See Also: > Paint roller for ceilings
+- The canister could be larger
+- The cord should be longer

 ###  [5.
 HomeRight C800971 Paint Sprayer](https://www.amazon.com/dp/B071X9FZ7R/?tag=p-policy-20)